ClozerAI/test-task/README.md

 2. **Audio Capture from Another Tab**

-   * In the browser, let the user pick an open tab and capture its **system audio**.
+   * In the browser, let the user pick an open tab and capture its **audio**.
-   * Use `navigator.mediaDevices.getDisplayMedia` to capture audio.
+   * Hint: Use `navigator.mediaDevices.getDisplayMedia` to capture audio.

 3. **Real-Time Transcription**